Logo VHM ABC

 The males can croak very loudly during the breeding season.

-One-off costs: This includes the costs for the terrarium, terrarium lighting, hiding places and decoration.
-This can cost a few hundred euros in total.
+One-time costs: These include the costs for the terrarium, terrarium lighting, hiding places, and decoration.
+This can amount to a few hundred euros in total.
 The final amount depends on the quality and size of the products.

-Fixed costs: Fixed costs include the costs for the feed, which is a few tens of euros per year.
+Fixed costs: Fixed costs include the cost of food, which is a few tens of euros per year.

-Unexpected costs: Costs are incurred when your reed frog happens to get sick or your equipment breaks down.
+Unexpected costs: Costs are incurred if your reed frog happens to get sick or your equipment breaks down.